 - U30870 Advanced Economics (level 6 - UG)

 - U20444 International Economics (level 5 - UG)

-I am also a supervisor to students reading the U30871 Economics Research Project (level 6 - UG) and I guest lecture on U20461 Development Economics (level 6 - UG).
+I serve as a supervisor to students reading the U30871 Economics Research Project (level 6 - UG) and I guest lecture on U20461 Development Economics (level 6 - UG).
 In the past, I have also coordinated and taught on the postgraduate module U25292 Economics.
 I am BMC certified, and I provide Bloomberg terminal demonstrations on Open Days and Applicant Experience Days for the Economics and Finance Subject Group.